kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 Report from Hue:

 • Adding comments and testing all my HTML and PHP files.
-Started writing the research paper for my part of project
+Started writing the research paper for Webpage part.

 PLAN FOR NEXT WEEK: